Parkinson - Drewvale

 Parkinson - Drewvale's population is slightly younger than the national pattern

-Parkinson-Drewvale has a median age of 36 years, which is equal to Greater Brisbane's but younger than Australia's national average of 38 years.
-The 5-14 age group makes up 16.6% of the population in Parkinson-Drewvale, higher than in Greater Brisbane.
-However, the 25-34 age group constitutes only 8.9%.
-Between 2021 and present, the 15 to 24 age group grew from 12.8% to 14.5%, while the 75 to 84 cohort increased from 3.1% to 4.2%.
-Conversely, the 25 to 34 age group decreased from 11.0% to 8.9%, and the 35 to 44 age group dropped from 17.1% to 16.1%.
+Parkinson-Drewvale has a median age of 36 years, matching Greater Brisbane but slightly younger than Australia's national average of 38 years.
+The age group of 5-14 years is strongly represented at 16.6%, higher than Greater Brisbane's percentage.
+However, the 25-34 age cohort is less prevalent in Parkinson-Drewvale at 8.9%.
+Between 2021 and present, the population aged 15 to 24 has grown from 12.8% to 14.5%, while those aged 75 to 84 increased from 3.1% to 4.2%.
+Conversely, the 25-34 age group has decreased from 11.0% to 8.9%, and the 35-44 age group has dropped from 17.1% to 16.1%.
 By 2041, population forecasts indicate significant demographic shifts in Parkinson-Drewvale.
-The 75 to 84 age cohort is projected to rise substantially, with an increase of 570 people (80%), from 710 to 1,281.
-Notably, the combined 65+ age groups will account for 62% of total population growth, reflecting the area's aging demographic profile.
-In contrast, both the 0 to 4 and 25 to 34 age groups are expected to decrease in numbers.
+The 75-84 age cohort is projected to rise substantially by 570 people (an 80% increase) from 710 to 1,281.
+Notably, the combined 65+ age groups are expected to account for 62% of total population growth, reflecting the area's aging demographic trend.
+In contrast, both the 0-4 and 25-34 age groups are projected to decrease in numbers.

 Frequently Asked Questions - Age